dmitriz/cpsfy/README.md

     ...
   .catch(handleAllErrors)
 ```

 Many libraries offering methods to "promisify" Node style callbacks.
 The trouble is the [Gorilla-Banana Problem](https://www.johndcook.com/blog/2011/07/19/you-wanted-banana/): Promises added a lot of other functionality and limitations that not everyone needs.
-For instance, it is perfectly legal to call the callbacks muiltiple times
+For instance, it is perfectly legal to call callbacks muiltiple times
 (for which there are many use cases such as streams and event handlers),
 whereas the "promisification" would only see the first call.